dmpeppin/BootCamp_Homework/Homework Week15.md

 1. Define all four factors of multifactor authentication and give examples of each:

-   - Factor 1:
+   - Factor 1: `something known: standard login ie password, PIN`

-   - Factor 2:
+   - Factor 2: `something owned: phsyical keys ie smart card`

-   - Factor 3:
+   - Factor 3: `something owned: biometrics ie fingerprint, iris scan`

-   - Factor 4:
+   - Factor 4: `location: landline access, GPS detection`

 2. True or False: A password and pin is an example of 2-factor authentication.

-Answer:
+Answer: `I would say False, they are both something known and nothing owned`

 3. True or False: A password and `google authenticator app` is an example of 2-factor authentication.

-Answer:
+Answer: `True, something known (password) and something owned (authenticator app)`

 4. What is a constrained user interface?

-Answer:
+Answer: `Limited visibility based on autheticated privileges`

 ----
 ____